By Kim Anderson

 Although the question: “What’s in a name?” was first posed by Shakespeare’s Juliet, you can ask this question to learn interesting information about things you love, even tomatoes.
 Like Romeo, tomatoes have been erroneously maligned due to their name and relations.
 The botanical name for tomato is Solanum lycopersicum or “Wolf Peach.”
 Oddly, 15th century Europeans mistakenly linked the tomato, a member of the nightshade family, with powerful qualities that supposedly would attract wolves and when eaten lead to their demise.
 Fortunately, the tomato plant rose above misconceptions proving itself to be healthy and full of vitamins, amino acids, and the antitoxin lycopene.
 In addition to being healthy, tomatoes are also tasty, especially home-grown tomatoes.
 So how do you grow your own healthy, tasty tomatoes?
 After selecting a tomato that fits your taste and location, using a few simple gardening tips when planting and caring for your tomato will ensure you have delicious fruit all summer long.

 Unlike the misleading botanical name, tomato varieties come with variety names that can help you distinguish between over 2,500 types.
 Tomato names often indicate certain attributes of the tomato including shape, size, and color.
 For example, Wendy Wells, co-owner of the Well Medina Nursery and avid vegetable gardener, grows ‘Sungold’ tomatoes – a perfectly spherical cherry tomato the color of the sun and almost as dependable.
 Another Wells Medina staff favorite is ‘Chocolate Sprinkles,’ a small tomato that is dark like chocolate and as sweet as sugar sprinkles.
-‘Maglia Rosa’ with its yellow and red stripes is named after the Italian biking jersey and is also speedy in fruit production.
-As its name suggests, ‘Goliath’ is large and invincible - being resistant to disease.
-Another slicer, ‘Pink Berkeley Tie Dye’ is an eye-catching, taste-stirring wonder that is psychedelic in color and sweet in taste.
 Recognizing the high demand for tomatoes and the challenge of finding unique varieties, Wendy’s sister and Wells Medina Nursery co-owner, Lisa Freed, has embarked on a mission to grow hard-to-find tomato varieties.
-This year Wells Medina Nursery will offer rare and hard-to-find tomato plants like ‘German Lunchbox,’ ‘Garden Gem,’ and 'Mr. Stripey' also known as ‘Tigerella’ for its unique striped pattern and tasty bite.
+This year Wells Medina Nursery will offer rare and hard-to-find tomato plants like ‘Mexico Midget,’ ‘Petit Monieau,’ and 'Riesling,' a tasty cherry tomato with high brix that is making its debut in the US.
+A rare find, Riesling will pair perfectly in your favorite dishes!

 As you’re selecting from the many tomato varieties, recognize that while you may wear sandals all year long, you live in the Northwest with fewer warm growing days.
 So, look for tomatoes that grow over a period of approximately 70 days and follow these simple tips: